The stable cooperations of Morava $K$-Theory and the fiber product of automorphism groups of formal group laws: Introduction

-The fiber product $C(-)$ of $\alpha$ and $\beta$ is corepresented by a Hopf algebra $C_*$ which is isomorphic to $K(n)_*(K(n))$.
-To relate $K(n)_*(K(n))$ to $C_*$, we need stable comodule algebras defined by Boardman \cite{board}.
-This leads to a Hopf algebra homomorphism $\kappa^*:C_*\to K(n)_*(K(n))$.
-By using Yagita's results \cite{Y1} and the algebra structure of $K(n)_*(K(n))$, we see that $\kappa^*$ is an isomorophism.
-We emphasize that $\kappa^*$ is construted naturally, although we can not prove that $\kappa^*$ is an isomorphism in a self-contained manner.
+The fiber product $C(-)$ of $\alpha$ and $\beta$ is corepresented by the Hopf algebra $C_*$, which is isomorphic to $K(n)_*(K(n))$.
+To relate $C_*$ to $K(n)_*(K(n))$, we need stable comodule algebras which is introduced by Boardman \cite{board}.
+This leads to a natural homomorphism $\kappa^*:C_*\to K(n)_*(K(n))$ of Hopf algebras.
+Using the algebra structure of $K(n)_*(K(n))$ in \cite{W2,Y1}, we see that $\kappa^*$ is an isomorphism.
+We do not need the Hopf algebra structure of $K(n)_*(K(n))$.
+We emphasize that $\kappa^*$ is constructed naturally, although we can not prove that $\kappa^*$ is an isomorphism in a self-contained manner.
+The isomorphism $\kappa^*$ reveals relationship between $K(n)_*(K(n))$ and formal group laws.